 Article III: Objectives

-LISSA’s objectives shall be:
+LISSA’s objectives are:

-1. Facilitating the networking of GSLIS students
+1. Facilitating the networking of GSLIS students.

 Article IV: Membership